lornajane/simple-data-pipe-connector-stackoverflow/README.md

 2. Select __Create A New Pipe__.
 3. Select __Stack Overflow__ for the __Type__ when creating a new pipe.
 4. In the _Connect_ page, enter the _Client Id_, _Client Secret_, and _Key_ from your application on Stack Apps.
 5. Select the data set to be loaded.
+Choose one of the most actively used tags or enter one or more comma separated custom tags.
 6. Schedule or run the data pipe now.

 #### License